cran/connector/README.md

 the path to the folder.
 The second is a database connector to an in memory SQLite database, that we specify using the `connector_dbi()` type, which uses `DBI::dbConnect()` to initalize the connection.
-Therefor we also give the `DBI driver` to use, and arguments to it.
+Therefore we also give the `DBI driver` to use, and arguments to it.

 To connect and create the conenctors we use `connect()` with the configuration file as input: